A Practical Guide to Using OKRs in Product Management

 We’ll talk later about the dependency of your OKR cycle cadence to other disciplines like Product Discovery.

 As with all frameworks, there is no one “right way” of using OKRs.
-But, there are better practices for shaping OKRs based on your skills, priorities, and needs.
+But, there are better practices for shaping OKRs based on the individual context of your company and team (i.e., skills, structures, incentives, etc.).
 The way you implement OKRs in Product Management should be set through a system derived from the desired benefits your team or company expects from adopting OKRs.

 The way you implement OKRs in Product Management should be set through a system that is derived from the desired benefits your team or company expects from adopting OKRs.